6 months, 1 week ago

 |Rank||Team Name||Is Report||Preliminary Score||Final Score||Submissions|

-This forum is for all users to discuss matters related to the competition.
+This forum is for all users to discuss matters related to the competition and course project.
 Good manners apply!